 How to Set Up Recurring Payments

-With Square Invoices you can set up recurring payments to automatically get paid each month, week, day, or even year.
+Square Invoices just got even better.
+You can set up recurring payments to automatically get paid each month, week, day, or even year.
 With this feature, there’s no need to chase down clients, take cards over the phone, or reenter the same info month after month.
 It’s billing made simple.
 Invoices, including recurring payments, are always free to send.
 Our rates are very competitive, and you get paid fast.
+And now you can do this in our invoicing app.

 Square Invoices is a hugely popular way for sellers to get paid.
 They’re safe, secure, and easy for you and your clients.